mtgjson/mtgjson-website/docs/changelog/mtgjson-v5/README.md

 ---

 # MTGJSON Changelog
-The following is the Application and Website Changelog.
+The following is the MTGJSON Application Changelog.
 Some parts may be updated for clarity or corrections at any point.

 ## 5.1.0
 Release Date: 2021-01-18